-Yet Congress has cut 14 of Social Security’s last 16 budget requests, constantly reducing how much of the agency’s own surplus money it can use.
-This has closed 597 offices and cut its workforce by 25,000, despite an exploding workload with ever more people retiring.
+Yet Congress has cut 14 of Social Security’s last 16 budget requests, constantly reducing how much of the agency’s own $2.8 trillion it can use.
+This has 597 offices and cut its workforce by 25,000, despite an exploding workload with ever more baby boomers retiring.

 Now over one million people are waiting for decisions on their disability claims, with the average wait at nearly two years.
 Some people go homeless while waiting.
 Many wait hours and hours just to talk to a worker.

 Congress could very easily fix these problems by letting Social Security use just 1/10 of 1% more of the $2.8 trillion surplus we’ve already paid for these services.
 Republicans are deliberately causing the agency’s problems to sabotage it, claim it is broke, and privatize it so Wall Street can make money on it.

 The richer you are, the less percentage of your income you pay to Social Security.
 Millionaires and billionaires pay no social security tax at all on any earnings beyond $127,200, which means we actually fail to collect social security tax on more than 86% of all wages.